Elvanos/webTemplate/README.md

 * SASS preprocessor autobuild & watcher
     * LibSass 3.5 and node-sass
-    * Minified & dev version of the style file
+    * Minified & dev version of the style file along with sourcemaps
     * Support for additional .sass/.scss files outside of the main bundle if needed (along with minified version generated)
     * Supports glob sass importing for easier usage

 * Rollup JS autobuild tool & watcher
     * Supports compiling from JSX, ES6 and Coffeescript
         * Input can be mixed in any way as long each is it a separate file
-    * Support for additional JS files outside of the main bundle if needed (along with minified version generated)
+    * Support for additional JS files outside of the main bundle if needed (along with minified versions generated)
     * Automatic custom processing of directories and files
         * Supported modes: Object literal (more WIP)
         * Support infinite recursive subdirectories/files and comes up with a custom ID build system